wikimedia/design-codex/packages/codex-docs/docs/composables/demos/use-intersection-observer.md

 the current intersection status of the targeted element (true if the element is in view and false otherwise).

-If the the browser doesn't support IntersectionObserver, the returned `ref` will always be false.
+If the browser doesn't support IntersectionObserver, the returned `ref` will always be false.

 ## Usage